CI/CD for ML

 # Verify file creationls -l .github/workflows/pr-check.ymlTask 2: Implement the Data Quality Gate

-Section titled “Task 2: Implement the Data Quality Gate”Write a simple pytest script that fails if the dataset drops below a predefined sample threshold, so low-quality data is stopped before it reaches a downstream model pipeline.
+Section titled “Task 2: Implement the Data Quality Gate”Write a small pytest script that fails if a dataset drops below a predefined sample threshold.
+The example deliberately fails so you can observe the gate rejecting low-quality data before it reaches training.

 The same quality-control lesson is developed in Observability.